vid123ver/AI-Powered-Task-Assistant/README.md

 **mcp-server/.env**
 ```
 TASK_API_TOKEN=some-shared-secret          # must match the backend's TASK_API_TOKEN
+TASK_API_BASE_URL=http://localhost:5001    # must match the backend's PORT
 ```

 `TASK_API_TOKEN` is required by the backend's `/tasks` routes (bearer auth) — both the frontend and the MCP server authenticate with it.
-Without it set on the backend, every `/tasks` request returns `500 Server authentication token is not configured`.
+Without it set on the backend, every `/tasks` request returns `500 Server authentication token is not configured`. `TASK_API_BASE_URL` tells the MCP server where the backend lives — it falls back to `http://localhost:5001` if unset, but should be set explicitly if the backend runs on a different port or host.
 No `.env` file is committed — only `.env.example` templates are.

 ---